High Chance For A Few 'Forecast Surprises' With Incoming Storm

 All I can say is get ready for a few forecasting surprises with this one!

-(and you can proudly say that you heard it first from CBS4 and Colorado’s Weather Center)
+(and if that happens then you can proudly say that you heard it first from CBS4 and Colorado’s Weather Center)

 Why A Few Surprises?